yaodong/digital-garden/_posts/2024-08-14-fixing-missing-css-in-rails-production.md

 ## Problem 3: MIME type mismatch

 I thought I was in the clear. `application.css` was present in both `manifest.json` and on the CDN.
 However, the website still showed me a blank screen.
-After checking different browsers, Safari finally gave me a clue: a MIME-type error.
+After determining that it's not a CORS problem and checking different browsers, Safari finally gave me a clue: a MIME-type error.

 I was using `s3cmd` to upload files to a CDN bucket.
+When I wrote the github workflow, I referenced a discussion on GitHub.
-A GitHub issue discussion suggested using the `--no-mime-magic` and `--guess-mime-type` options with s3cmd.
+The discussion suggested using the `--no-mime-magic` and `--guess-mime-type` options with `s3cmd`.
-However, this advice was specific to a problem with `python-magic` producing incorrect mime types.
+However, this advice was addressing a problem where certain versions of `python-magic` were producing incorrect MIME types.
-After testing it on my local machine, I found that `python-magic` was working fine.
+After testing it on my local machine, I confirmed the latest version of `python-magic` has fixed this issue.
-The solution was to adjust the s3cmd options.
+The solution was to adjust the `s3cmd` options.
 I removed the `--no-mime-magic` flag but kept the `--guess-mime-type` flag.
-This adjustment allowed s3cmd to correctly detect and set MIME types.
+This adjustment allowed `s3cmd` to correctly detect and set MIME types.

 ## Conclusion